cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 * Connor (cjtsui)

 # Overview
-> What is the goal of this project?
-What will this component achieve?

-The purpose of this project is to create the Execution Engine (EE) for a distributed OLAP database.
+The purpose of this project was to create the Execution Engine (EE) for a distributed OLAP database.

-We will be taking heavy inspiration from [DataFusion](https://arrow.apache.org/datafusion/), [Velox](https://velox-lib.io/), and [InfluxDB](https://github.com/influxdata/influxdb) (which itself is built on top of DataFusion).
+We took heavy inspiration from [DataFusion](https://arrow.apache.org/datafusion/), [Velox](https://velox-lib.io/), and [InfluxDB](https://github.com/influxdata/influxdb) (which itself is built on top of DataFusion).

-There are two subgoals.
+There were two subgoals.
 The first is to develop a functional EE, with a sufficient number of operators working and tested.
-Since all other components will have to rely on us to see any sort of outputs, it would be ideal if we had naive implementations of operators that just work (even if they are inefficient).
+Since all other components have to rely on us to see any sort of outputs, we had have implementations of operators that just work (even though some are inefficient).

-The second is to add either interesting features or optimize the engine to be more performant (or both).
+The second was to add either interesting features or optimize the engine to be more performant (or both).
 Since it is unlikely that we will outperform any off-the-shelf EEs like DataFusion, we will likely try to test some new feature that these engines do not use themselves.

 # Architectural Design
 > Explain the input and output of the component, describe interactions and breakdown the smaller components if any.
 Include diagrams if appropriate.

-We will be creating a vectorized push-based EE.
+We created a vectorized push-based EE.
 This means operators will push batches of data up to their parent operators in the physical plan tree.

 ---

 ### Operators

-We will implement a subset of the operators that [Velox implements](https://facebookincubator.github.io/velox/develop/operators.html):
+We implemented a subset of the operators that [Velox implements](https://facebookincubator.github.io/velox/develop/operators.html):
-- TableScan
+- TableScan (Used Datafusion)
 - Filter (Completed)
 - Project (Completed)
-- HashAggregation (In-progress)
+- HashAggregation (Completed)
-- HashProbe + HashBuild (In-progress)
+- HashProbe + HashBuild (Used Datafusion)
-- MergeJoin
 - OrderBy (Completed)
 - TopN (Completed)
-- Exchange

 The `trait` / interface to define these operators is unknown right now.
 We will likely follow whatever DataFusion is outputting from their [`ExecutionPlan::execute()`](https://docs.rs/datafusion/latest/datafusion/physical_plan/trait.ExecutionPlan.html#tymethod.execute) methods.